 7. Plus Ones

 As great as it would be if every single person could bring a date to every wedding, it’s not always feasible to offer a plus-one to everyone on the guest list.
-Yes, you still need to invite significant others of those guests who are in relationships, but not every cousin needs to bring a random date.
+Yes, you still should probably invite significant others of those guests who are in relationships, but not every cousin needs to bring a random date.
 You can create your own system for this.
 We decided that family members would not be given plus-ones, but friends would.
 It worked well and we didn’t have any complaints!

 Who do you think it’s okay to leave off the wedding guest list?